sh1boot/sh1boot.github.io/_posts/2025-09-27-led-strip-wiring-tip.md

 from the far end so that all the loads are balanced.
 If you cut those then they just don't work anymore, because you would need to reconnect the right two wires.

+It might be tempting to link both ends of the strip together in tee intersections with the power supply.
+That should work, and you'll get more light out of the system overall, but you may still see a bit of dimming in the middle of the loop.